tednaleid/showoff-git-core-concepts/one/01_slide.md

 !SLIDE
 # rebasing #
-a private activity, should't be done on things that have been pushed publicly
+a private activity, should never be done with commits that have been pushed

 !SLIDE
 # rebasing #
-public rebasing is bad because it creates redundant commits with different SHAs
+rebasing public commits is bad because it creates redundant commits with new SHAs

 git also has trouble moving remote branch pointers to follow a rebase